CLIMATE CHANGE ACADEMY

 It was God's will from the beginning that all humans take care of the earth, become custodians of the earth and to understand how things work so we can cooperate with the systems.
 If we fail to understand how things work we tend to abuse the earth without being aware of what we are doing.
 Imagine if the earth is abused for centuries what the damage could be.
 Keep these basics in mind as you study climate change.
 Going Green is an attempt to limit the number of trees we harvest so that there are sufficient numbers to absorb toxic GHGs.

 Trees reproduce by seeds through pollination and by seeds carried and buried by animals that sprout.
 All these are part of God's system to keep an adequate number of trees on earth to keep the air clean.
 However we as humans can also be good custodians by planting trees and there is no conflict with the scriptures by planting seeds or trees.
+Managing tropical rainforests such as the Amazon, central Africa, Southern Asia and Eastern Australia is important since tropical rain forests are primary global providers of oxygen to earth's atmosphere.
+Just as important, rain forests also clean the air of the GHG carbon dioxide.

 Genesis 8: 22 records